betable/betable-ios-sdk/README.md

 * You must add `AdSupport.framework` and `iAd.framework` to your projects

 * You must add `-ObjC` to your other linker flags inside your target's build settings

+## 1.0.1

+**Changes**

+	* Now no longer recognizing app token on app removal
+	* removed the requirement to add an environment
+	* added -supportInViewController:onClose: although the website does not currently support it 	* added landscape views for all web views except authorize

+## 1.0.0

 **Changes**